LucyLikesYourFace/stop-you-violated-the-law/README.md

 # Stop!
 You violated the law!
-## Pay the court a fine or serve your sentance.
+Pay the court a fine or serve your sentence.
-## Your stolen goods are now forfeit!
+Your stolen goods are now forfeit!